samcunliffe/2025-12-01-supergit/prerequisites.md

 We also assume all students have a [GitHub account] and have browsed around a repository on GitHub before (like this one!)

 > [!TIP]
-> If you're creating an account for the first time, we recommend adding your university emai _and_ a personal one.
+> If you're creating an account for the first time, we recommend adding your university email _and_ a personal one.
 You'll want your GitHub account to outlive your PhD.

 **Optionally**, you can [install the GitHub CLI] you might find it easier to authenticate, and it's pretty useful to have it around when working with GitHub.